Quiver (comics): Plot summary

-Hal Jordan, having become the Spectre, resurrects Green Arrow following his death in Green Arrow (vol. 2).
+Hal Jordan, having become the Parallax, resurrects Green Arrow following his death in Green Arrow (vol. 2).
 However, he only has memories up to the events prior to The Longbow Hunters, with an examination of his body revealing that he is missing several old scars sustained after that point.
 As the resurrected Oliver Queen tries to figure out his place in the world, he interacts with important people from his past, including Black Canary, the Justice League, Batman, and Roy Harper.
 He also takes on a ward, Mia Dearden, who becomes the new Speedy.
 As it turns out, Green Arrow was revived in body but not soul; since Oliver Queen himself preferred to remain in Heaven but recognized his friend's need to bring something back, the body's memories stopping when they do because Queen felt that things went wrong for him after he took a life when he killed a rapist.
 This results in him being attacked by Etrigan the Demon due to his status as a 'hollow', a soulless being who demons can use to gain access to Earth.
 Jordan, as the Spectre, transports Oliver out of Etrigan's reach and brings him to Heaven to talk with his soul.
 However, when the soul prefers to remain in Heaven, Oliver is sent back and captured by Stanley Dover, a practitioner of the black arts who intends to transfer his soul into Oliver's body.

 As Connor Hawke fights to save his father, Oliver makes contact with his soul while Dover attempts the ritual to take control of Oliver's body, convincing the soul to leave Heaven and rejoin with his body to save their son.
 With the two Green Arrows having fought off Dover's demons, they are saved by the Beast With No Name.
 The Beast devours Dover and leaves Oliver and Connor in Dover's house, revealing that Dover left everything to Oliver and encouraged him to use his resources to fight evil in Star City.